githubtraining/security/responses/01_class-introduction-issue.md

 Welcome to Building Secure Repositories :tada:!

 In this course, you'll learn how to build and host a secure repository in GitHub.
-Secure Repositories are `xxxxxx

-Welcome!
-What are "secure repositories"?
-Glad you asked!
-Definition etc.
-Post of examples going wrong
-What are dependencies?
-This course will...

-xxxxxx
-`
+A secure repository prevents sensitive data being exposed, enforces secure development best practises for your projects and with correct configurations, safe guards unintended access rights permissions.

-You will learn how to:
+In this course you will learn how to:

 - Enable Security features for repositories hosted in GitHub
-- Detect and fix security vulnerability in repositories when notified by the Security Advisor
+- Detect and fix security vulnerability in repositories when notified by the security vulnerability alert
-- Keep updated with security best practises by introducing a `SECURITY.md` file
+- Keep updated with security best practises by leveraging the use of a `.gitignore` file

 ### New to GitHub?